qiboteam/qibocal/doc/source/developer-guides/new_protocol.rst

 ^^^^^^^^^^^^^^
 Secondly, we define a data structure aims at storing both the angles and the probabilities measured for each qubit.
-A generic data structure is usually composed by some raw data (the data attribute), which is usually coded as a dictionary of arrays plus additional information if required.
+A generic data structure is usually composed of some raw data (the data attribute), which is usually coded as a dictionary of arrays plus additional information if required.

 .. code-block:: python